AustralianBioCommons/galaxy_container_util/README.md

 repository.

 # Usage instructions for using "container avail" utility
 The ```container``` utility should be considered a working prototype.
+Since it is currently only a single-file script, we haven't created an installer.
+The utility is designed to run on systems including Galaxy CVMFS clients, but it will run most systems even if CVMFS has not been installed and configured to use the Galaxy CVMFS repositories.

-Python 3.X needs to be installed on the target system.
+Note that Python 3.X needs to be installed on the target system for the ```container``` script to run.
 The script has been tested with versions 3.6 - 3.10 in RHEL, Ubuntu, Windows and MacOS.
-The container script uses only the standard libraries.
+The container script uses only the standard libraries for maximum portability.

 The Python script ```container``` in this repository should be copied into /usr/local/sbin or similar script directory included in the user's PATH environment variable, and executable permissions set using